-For the quarter ended March 31, 2016, operating expenses were $1,420,000, a decrease of $44,000, or 3%, compared to operating expenses of $1,464,000 in the prior year.
-This decrease primarily was due to lower headcount in both engineering and sales and marketing, offset by certain charges related to our attempted public offering in February.
+For the quarter ended March 31, 2017, operating expenses were $780,000, a decrease of $640,000, or 45%, compared to operating expenses of $1,420,000 in the prior year.
+This decrease primarily was due to iSIGN’s efforts to restructure its operations in favor of partnergenerated recurring revenue.

-For the quarter ended March 31, 2016, the net loss attributable to common stockholders was $2,431,000, an increase of $171,000, or 8%, compared to a net loss attributable to common stockholders of $2,260,000 in the prior year.
-This increase primarily was due to a $126,000 increase in loss from operations, resulting from the above mentioned decrease in operating expenses offset by the decrease in revenue, a $245,000 decrease in accretion of beneficial conversion feature, an $854,000 decrease in preferred stock dividend expense, offset by a $282,000 decrease in interest expense and an $82,000 decrease in amortization of debt discount.
+For the quarter ended March 31, 2017, the net loss attributable to common stockholders was $614,000, a decrease of $1,817,000, or 75%, compared to a net loss attributable to common stockholders of $2,431,000 in the prior year.
+This decrease primarily was due to a $575,000 decrease in loss from operations, resulting from the above-mentioned decrease in operating expenses offset by the decrease in revenue, a $245,000 decrease in accretion of beneficial conversion feature, an $854,000 decrease in preferred stock dividend expense, a $90,000 decrease in interest expense and an $82,000 decrease in amortization of debt discount.

-Additional financial information regarding iSIGN’s operating results for the three months ended March 31, 2016, will be available in the Company’s Annual Report on Form 10-Q that will be filed with the Securities and Exchange Commission and available at www.sec.gov.
+Additional financial information regarding iSIGN’s operating results for the quarter ended March 31, 2017, will be available in the Company’s Annual Report on Form 10-Q that will be filed with the Securities and Exchange Commission and available at www.sec.gov.

 iSIGN (formerly known as Communication Intelligence Corporation or CIC) is a leading provider of digital transaction management (DTM) software enabling fully digital (paperless) business processes. iSIGN’s solutions encompass a wide array of functionality and services, including electronic signatures, simple-to-complex workflow management and various options for biometric authentication.
 These solutions are available across virtually all enterprise, desktop and mobile environments as a seamlessly integrated software platform for both ad-hoc and fully automated transactions. iSIGN’s software platform can be deployed both on-premise and as a cloud-based service, with the ability to easily transition between deployment models. iSIGN is headquartered in Silicon Valley.
 For more information, please visit our website at www.isignnow.com. iSIGN’s logo is a trademark of iSIGN.